|Oracle® Database Backup and Recovery User's Guide

 CONFIGURE ARCHIVELOG DELETION POLICY command.

-An RMAN features that enables RMAN to complete a backup even when some archived log destinations are missing logs or have logs with corrupt blocks.
+An RMAN feature that enables RMAN to complete a backup even when some archived log destinations are missing logs or have logs with corrupt blocks.
 For example, if you back up logs in the fast recovery area that RMAN determines are corrupt, RMAN can search for logs in other archiving locations and back them up instead if they are intact.

 The mode of the database in which Oracle Database copies filled online redo logs to disk.
 Specify the mode at database creation or with the